hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 [15:24:35](#tltXsOMudg2WUFaxJjD7PUI89TMZPRySMqiI3pQBrGk) <hiiamboris (NOT THIS ONE)>:
 > Wow, time machine exists!

-Brain is a time machine Ì†ΩÌ∏â [We know the future before it happens](https://www.spiritualityhealth.com/articles/2012/01/27/science-premonitions)
+Brain is a time machine üòâ [We know the future before it happens](https://www.spiritualityhealth.com/articles/2012/01/27/science-premonitions)

 [15:25:05](#mCupOGKwzrW854G57oKdmz0mMxPisDaPr_WmmYfQFVc) <hiiamboris (NOT THIS ONE)>:
-No wonder Red learned that as well Ì†ΩÌ∏É
+No wonder Red learned that as well üòÉ

 [15:35:26](#zzei4AFvprx44v2S9QvQ7n-gGoBsNg5_ZaAaaP-BOa4) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 @hiiamboris with your negative time measures, we have finally got ultra fast timers, so we can compete with the LibEvent, LibUV,  etc event loops :-) https://stackoverflow.com/questions/9433864/whats-the-difference-between-libev-and-libevent